 Wealth is such a personal thing and so different for so many people.
 The first non-monetary type of wealth I always think about is the amount of love that I have in the bank: from my wife and partner of 41 years, from my children, and now from my grandchildren.
 That’s wealth that money can’t buy.
 Wealth is also “time.”
 There’s an old saying: “You can’t buy time.”
 But spending monetary wealth, the product of my hard work, allows me to view it not as a value lost, but a value transferred.

 I am inspired by my ability to use the vast resources and diverse teams at Morton to help our clients get more life out of their wealth.
-Having the MC teams as a foundation, I have the ability to share my financial and life experiences with clients and help them make informed financial decisions.
+Having the Morton teams as a foundation, I have the ability to share my financial and life experiences with clients and help them make informed financial decisions.

 I am a private pilot who loves to fly to different airports for lunch, meet with friends, or vacation up and down the West Coast.
-When people ask me why I love to fly, I answer: “Just like the investments from Morton Capital, it’s a whole different perspective from up there.”
+When people ask me why I love to fly, I answer: “Just like the investments from Morton Wealth, it’s a whole different perspective from up there.”